dcellison/phi/markdown/grammar/morphology.md

 * no grammatical gender
 * no irregular verbs
 * no diacritics
+    * vowels are diacritics in the tengwar
+    * but none in the romanised version
 * no shwas
     * e.g. mel spidermn
+    * all letters pronounced fully
 * phonemic diphthongs, e.g. `/ae/`, are pronounced as separate letters
     * they can be run together when speaking quickly
     * but they remain distinct sounds